Urban Solutions

 60,000

-Barely 50 years ago, the majority of Singapore outside the urban area consisted of mudflats and swamps.
-Most of the population lived in squalid, crowded settlements with no reliable water supply.
-Since then, Singapore has undergone a complete transformation and now attracts a steady stream of city planners from countries and regions such as China, Southeast Asia, South America and Africa who come to learn about urban governance and planning for the city of tomorrow.
+Just over five decades ago, much of Singapore beyond the urban centre was undeveloped, consisting of mudflats and swamps.
+Most of the population lived in crowded settlements with no reliable water supply.
+Through significant effort and planning, Singapore has transformed considerably.
+Its urban experience now draws the attention of city planners from countries and regions such as China, Southeast Asia, South America, and Africa, who are interested in learning about urban governance and planning for the cities of tomorrow.

 Why Hold Urban Solutions Events in Singapore?